Sibghatullah-Laghari/universalLab/SRS.md

 ## 1.3 Intended Users

-This application is intended for a variety of users.
+This application is intended for a variety of users..

 ### Software Developers

-Developers who want to explore Java application development, barcode processing, and Maven-based project organization.
+Developers who want to explore Java application development, barcode processing, and Maven-based project organization..

 ### Students

-Students studying computer science, software engineering, healthcare informatics, or related disciplines.
+Students studying computer science, software engineering, healthcare informatics, or related disciplines..

 ### Freelancers

-Independent developers building customized laboratory or healthcare software solutions.
+Independent developers building customized laboratory or healthcare software solutions..

 ### Laboratories and Clinics

-Small and medium-sized laboratories seeking an affordable and straightforward sample identification solution.
+Small and medium-sized laboratories seeking an affordable and straightforward sample identification solution..

 ---